 A salvage food grocery store is subject to annual and periodic health department inspections just like the local restaurant found on the corner in your city.
 Health inspectors will be performing inspections of your facility making sure you are adhering to regulations surrounding the safe handling of food products.

 Once your salvage food store is open for business the trick will be making sure people come back and and again to purchase.
 There are several ways to establish repeat business, but the best way is through social media efforts.
-Unless you live under a rock, most people are online chatting with friends through Facebook, which . . . → Read More: Building Repeat Business
+Unless you live under a rock, most people are online chatting with friends through Facebook, . . . → Read More: Building Repeat Business